hoangduytran/blender-manual/manual/compositing/types/color/invert_color.rst

 Properties
 ==========

-In the compositing context this node has the following properties.
+In the compositing context, this node has the following properties:

 RGB
-   De/activation of the color channel inversion.
+   Invert the color channels.
 Alpha
-   De/activation of the alpha channel inversion.
+   Invert the alpha channel.

 Outputs